 Second, movements in the average shares seem dominated by a long-term downward trend, not business-cycle variation.
 The share of sales of the bottom 99% falls from 35.6% in 1977q3 to 20.4% in 2014q1, while their share of assets falls from 25.6% to 9.0%; this decline is secular over the period with an acceleration around the 2000's.
-This is not to say that cyclical movements in small firms' shares are completely absent: for instance, the raw correlation $corr\left(s{t-4}, \log\left(\frac{GDP_t}{GDP{t-4}}\right)\right)$ is approximately 0.37 in the sample.
-While substantial cyclicality of the share could, in principle, offset its low average level and magnify the term $\Delta \hat{g}t$, Figure (8) suggests that this unlikely to be the case in the data.
+This is not to say that cyclical movements in small firms' shares are completely absent: for instance, the raw correlation $corr(s{t-4}, \Delta GDP_t)$ is approximately 0.37 in the sample.
+While substantial cyclicality of the share could, in principle, offset its low average level and magnify the term $\Delta \hat{g}t$, Figure 6 suggests that this unlikely to be the case in the data.

-The discussion of the link between firm-level and aggregate growth in the data can be summarized as follows: business cycle variation in aggregate growth is primarily driven by firm-level growth, not by the residual covariance term; but the relative importance of small firms for aggregates is likely too limited for the excess sensitivity of small firms to have an impact on aggregate growth.
-The next section focuses on quantifying more precisely these points by constructing counterfactual paths for aggregate growth and analyzing their business cycle behavior.
+Overall, business cycle variation in aggregate growth is primarily driven by firm-level growth, not by the residual covariance term.
+Additionally, the share of small firms in total sales is low, so that differences in firm-level growth of small firms relative to large ones are unlikely to be reflected in aggregate fluctuations.
+We next quantify this statements more precisely, by constructing counterfactual paths for aggregate growth and analyzing their business cycle behavior.